kjosib/kjosib.github.io/voice/autopilot.md

 * Narrate the facts of some recent or current events in your city or state.
 * Tell your weekend plans.
 How did you decide?
 How long have you been planning this?
 * Speak for 90 seconds about your interests and hobbies.
 What got you into this?
 What's your next investment of time or money?
-* Tell a story about something good that happened, or something important to you.
+* Tell a story about something good that happened to either you or to someone important to you.
 * Give an expressive monologue as if you were auditioning for a play.

 *Hurt my pride:*